emqx/emqx-docs/en_US/getting-started/getting-started.md

 ## Quick verification using an MQTT client

-After startup, you can quickly verify if EMQX is working by any MQTT client.
+After startup, you can quickly verify if EMQX is working with any MQTT client.
 You can use the following client tools or client libraries to access EMQX

 ### Dashboard Websocket tool

-EMQX dashboard comes with a built-in, websocket based MQTT client.
+EMQX dashboard comes with a built-in websocket based MQTT client.

 Visit dashboard URL in a web browser and enter the page of **Diagnose -> Websocket**, where you can use the MQTT over Websokcet client to quickly access EMQX.